Magister Operis · Financial Knowledgebase

 A new issue seller/provider that says they possess a commitment(s) to have issued fresh cut (FC) paper should be able to easily evidence such a commitment to issue such paper from the issuing bank in order for the seller to be taken seriously …right?
 Evidencing a commitment(s) can be as simple as an issuer issuing a letter stating that the issuer is prepared to issue paper as per whatever is agreed between the issuer and the provider/applicant/(seller).

-Anybody that says they have a commitment(s) and and cannot evidence such facts...most likely has no actual commitment from any issuer no matter how many "sellside" brokers are brain-washed to advertise otherwise.
+Anybody that says they have a commitment(s) and and cannot evidence such facts...most likely has no actual commitment from any issuer no matter how many "sellside" brokers are misinformed to advertise otherwise.
 Stands to reason.

 ARBITRAGE